PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Overworld.md

 Travel for this long before changing directions.

-### Sweet Scent Pokemon Location:
+### Sweet Scent Pokémon Location:

-In case Sweet Scent is selected as the trigger method, the location of the Pokemon in the party to use Sweet Scent.
+In case Sweet Scent is selected as the trigger method, the location of the Pokémon in the party to use Sweet Scent.

 ## Advanced Settings: